dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 # Exploring the innards of an inode
 But we want to see the raw bits for this inode, right?
 How can we see the raw bits?

-Long-timer kernel developer [Ted Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o), maintains a set of filesystem debugging tools knows as e2fsprogs.
+Long-timer kernel developer [Ted Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o), maintains a set of filesystem debugging tools called e2fsprogs.
 We can use one of these tools, debugfs, to play with the inode.

 debugfs has a cool command that will spit out the raw binary for an inode.
 From the [manpage](https://www.man7.org/linux/man-pages/man8/debugfs.8.html):
 ```